Request for customs intervention

 Principle

-When customs authorities detect goods identified in the application, they may detain such goods (Article 17.1, Regulation (EU) No 608/2013 of 12 June 2013 or Article 322 bis of the Customs Code together with Article 38 of the Customs Code, fourth paragraph, 9°).
+When customs officers detect goods identified in the application, they may detain those goods (Article 17.1, Regulation (EU) No 608/2013 of 12 June 2013 or 322 bis of the Customs Code together with Article 38 of the Customs Code, 4th paragraph, 9°).

 The applicant and the holder of the goods are then notified as soon as possible: